123avi/authorizer/README.md

 The application accepts the input and emits the output as json

+#### Publisher - simple actor that simply receives a message and emits it to the stdout as a json

 Akka actors are low resource and enables to achieve async and scalable operations easly.
 In case the code will need to support many accounts I would use persistent actors and event sourcing approach.